Miranda Bonansea

 Miranda Bonansea (31 October 1926 – 10 February 2019) was an Italian actress and voice actress.

-Life
+Life and career

-Born in Mondovì, Bonansea's father, Piero Bonansea was a photographer for the House of Savoy.
-At a young age, Bonansea moved to Rome with her family where she would become a child actress as well as a voice dubber.
+Born in Mondovì, the daughter of a photographer for the House of Savoy, at a young age, Bonansea moved to Rome with her family where she would become a child actress as well as a voice dubber.
 In 1934, she made her debut appearance in the film The Blind Woman of Sorrento.
 She was also the official Italian voice of Shirley Temple.
 In the 1937 film Hands Off Me! starring Totò, Bonansea made her character very similar to Temple's likeness.

 Other than Shirley Temple, Bonansea has dubbed other actresses such as Judy Garland, Anne Francis, Linda Hunt, June Allyson, Jean Simmons, Jane Powell, Betty White and Marilyn Monroe.
 She also done some acting work on stage and the radio but she focused entirely on dubbing as an adult.
 In 2009, Bonansea retired from voice acting effectively ending her 77 year long career.